 Detroit Public Schools, general admission - The general admission schools run by Detroit Public Schools (DPS).

-Detroit Public schools, chartered - Detroit Public Schools currently authorizes 17 public charter academies.
+Detroit Public schools, chartered - Detroit Public Schools also authorizes public charter academies.